saucelabs/sauce-docs/docs/api-testing/on-prem/learn-more/working-with-the-response-object.md

 ---
 id: working-with-the-response-object
-title: "Working with the Header (status code, latency, fetch)"
+title: 'Working with the Header (status code, latency, fetch)'
 sidebar_label: Working with  the Header
 keywords:
 - api-testing
 - test
 - response-object
 - headers
 ---

 <head>
   <meta name="robots" content="noindex" />
 </head>

->**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+> **Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
 To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';